 Leg pain is a common condition that afflicts many men and women of all ages.
 It may occur acutely or maybe a more chronic condition.
 There are many causes of leg pain, but one of the common etiologies is poor circulation.
 There are many forms of artery and vein disease that can lead to chronic pain.
 We will discuss some of the more common circulation conditions that lead to pain.
 This includes several forms of arterial and venous diseases.
 The group of circulation conditions that can cause leg pain is referred to collectively as Peripheral Vascular Disease or PVD.

 Leg Pain from Venous Insufficiency

-Blood clots within the legs can also lead to development of leg pain.
+Blood clots within the legs can also lead to the development of leg pain.
 Often the pain is of acute onset, occurring immediately after the clot begins to form.
-There are two types of blood clots in the legs.
+There are two types of blood clots that can form in the veins of the legs.
 One type of clot involves the more superficial veins of the legs and is referred to as superficial thrombophlebitis.
 The pain is usually of moderate severity, is superficially located, and is often associated with redness, tenderness, and induration of the skin overlying the clotted vein.
 This condition typically requires treatment by a doctor and therefore you should seek medical care if you have any acute onset of leg pain symptoms.

 Leg Pain Secondary to Vein Inflammation

-If you are interested in assessment of your leg veins to see if they may be causing your leg pain, please contact our vein center at (512) 339-9100.
+If you are interested in the assessment of your leg veins and leg arteries to see if they may be causing your leg pain, please contact our vein center at (512) 339-9100.